Cohttp_lwt_unix.Server

 unit ->

-respond ?headers ?flush ~status ~body
+respond ?headers ~status ~body

 will respond to an HTTP request with the given status